Icon-Newsletter-smaller

 Because tax evasion is a criminal offense, tax evaders are subject to serious penalties and criminal charges.
 In the Philippines, tax evasion is punishable by a penalty of up to ₱10 million or imprisonment,[2] depending on the offense.

-The government has been cracking down on tax evaders in recent years, with new laws and regulations making it easier to prosecute offenders.
 While some people view tax evasion as a victimless crime, the reality is that it costs the government billions of pesos in revenue each year and robs taxpayers of much-needed funds for public services.

-Tax Evasion Examples in the Philippines
+📌 Examples of Tax Evasion in the Philippines

 According to the BIR, the following forms of tax evasion are considered criminal liabilities under the Tax Code: